 Included with museum admission.

-Visit with FCMoD’s very own live black-footed ferrets, the most endangered mammal in North America!
+Come see our very own wild black-footed ferrets, the most endangered mammal in North America!

-Join us in the Natural Areas Exhibit to learn about the conservation work being done to return black-footed ferrets to the wild, from the national captive breeding program to new advances in cloning.
-Meet the different ferrets that live at FCMoD, and watch as our furry friends tear into their weekend meal.
-Who knows, you just might become BFFs with our BFFs!
+Join us in the Natural Areas Exhibit to learn about the conservation work being done to return black-footed ferrets to the wild, from the national captive breeding program to new advances in cloning from our partners at US Fish and Wildlife.
+They will also feed the black-footed ferrets their weekend meal during this presentation.
+Parental discretion is advised.

 Fri., June 6, 9 – 11 a.m. at McMurry Natural Area